grafana/agent/docs/sources/flow/reference/components/loki.source.heroku.md

 # loki.source.heroku

-`loki.source.heroku` listens for heroku messages over TCP connections and forwards them to other `loki.*` components.
+`loki.source.heroku` listens for Heroku messages over TCP connections and forwards them to other `loki.*` components.

 The component starts a new heroku listener for the given `listener`